Updated: Sep 12

 Black seed oil contains thymoquinone- an antioxidant and anti-inflammatory compound that may also aid in reducing tumors.
 Be careful, as black seed should not be confused with true cumin, black pepper, black sesame or black cohosh.

-Cancer Fighting properties: Research has shown that black seed oil helps fight cancer cells and tumors.
-Black seed contains potent phytochemicals and antioxidant capabilities, and has been shown to help naturally treat cancer.
-Black seed oil also acts as a natural protection against the danger from radiation and used in along with doctor prescribed treatments.
+Cancer-Fighting Properties: Research has shown that black seed oil helps fight cancer cells and tumors.
+Black seed contains potent phytochemicals and antioxidant capabilities and has been shown to help naturally treat cancer.
+Black seed oil also acts as a natural protection against the danger from radiation and is used along with doctor prescribed treatments.

 Candida/Yeast: Black seed oil was also shown to be helpful in battling candida and fungal infections in the digestive system and on the skin.